JuliusPinsker/bioconductor-learning-container/README.md

 docker compose up -d
 ```

 **Addendum**: You can also run these commands with Podman.
-In fact, Podman is recommended for its enhanced security—thanks to rootless container support—and its more flexible licensing model.
+In fact, Podman is recommended for its enhanced security—thanks to rootless and daemonless architecture and its more flexible licensing model.

 Access RStudio at: `http://localhost:8787`